 This rather mysterious outfit in the 7th arrondissement in the left bank has left me completely enchanted.
 After I returned to London, I felt a jot of pride as if I’d uncovered something over there.
 Of course I had not.
 I read it on Chihiro Matsui’s exemplary blog and thought it would be a nice wildcard to play whilst I went over there to tick Astrance off the bucket list.

-It is located directly opposite Aida, the esteemable teppanyakki which holds a macaroon, amongst other accolades.
+It is located directly opposite Aida, the esteemable teppanyakki which holds a macaron, amongst other accolades.
 I mention this because Inconnu’s Chef-patron Koji Higaki is Japanese and happens to be one of the current crop of Paris based chefs lately achieving their dreams owning their own.
 His Unknown restaurant remains relatively so (at least to the tourist such as I), opening shop in November last year.

 His proposition is something a little different.
 The cuisine is Italian, the terroir obviously French, the craft (most probably) a blend and a reflection of his heritage and training, not unlike say Angela Hartnett and her reflection that is Murano.
 Higaki san spent 5 years as sous to Shin Sato, Chef of two stars Passage 53 prior to Inconnu and further back in time, he cooked in Venice as well as Canoviano in Tokyo (and subsequently their Osaka outfit) – an Italian restaurant.
 I am always intrigued by the un-pigeon holeable, a delicious indistinction, not quite the typical of contemporaries.